schyman/schyman.github.io/content/blog/choosing-the-right-bike/_index.md

 - **Relaxed Geometry:** More upright than a road bike, but still aerodynamic enough to make you feel fast.
 - **Wider Tires:** More cushioning, less vibration, and a significantly reduced chance of feeling like your teeth are trying to escape your face on bumpy roads.
-- **Multiple Hand Positions:** Thanks to drop bars, you can shift your grip, avoiding that dreaded “claw hand” sensation after long rides.
+- **Multiple Hand Positions:** Thanks to drop bars, you can shift your grip, avoiding that dreaded "claw hand" sensation after long rides.

 In short: **fast without the back pain, comfortable without the sluggishness.**

 ---

-## **3. Speed: Yes, Gravel Bikes Are Fast (Stop Arguing)**
+## 3. Speed: Yes, Gravel Bikes Are Fast (Stop Arguing)

-“Gravel bikes aren’t as fast as road bikes,” they say.
+"Gravel bikes aren’t as fast as road bikes," they say.
-To which I reply: **“How much time are you really saving when your road bike can’t handle the shortcut through the park?”**
+To which I reply: **"How much time are you really saving when your road bike can’t handle the shortcut through the park?"**

 Gravel bikes might not win the Tour de France, but unless your commute is literally a race, **they’re plenty fast.**